repoze/repoze.what/docs/source/Participate.rst

 * Its documentation should be merged into the official documentation.

 If you want to turn your :mod:`repoze.what` unofficial plugin into an official one and you are willing to make it meet the requirements above, please propose it after you have at least one usable release (e.g., a beta, a release candidate; not only pre-alphas) -- The rate of `stillborn` Free Software projects is very high, so we prefer to turn a unofficial plugin into an official one if it has ever seen the light.

 Coding conventions
 ==================

-The basic coding conventions for :mod:`repoze.what` at not special at all -- they are basically the same you will find in other Python projects:
+The basic coding conventions for :mod:`repoze.what` are not special at all -- they are basically the same you will find in other Python projects:

 * The character encoding should be UTF-8.
 * Lines should not contain more than 80 characters.
 * The new line character should be the one used in Unix systems (``\n``).
 * Stick to the `widely` used `Style Guide for Python Code
   <http://www.python.org/dev/peps/pep-0008/>`_ and `Docstring Conventions
   <http://www.python.org/dev/peps/pep-0257/>`_.